2020 Community Impact Report

 Our Community Initiatives

-From funding community revitalization projects, to mortgage incentive programs, to strategic partnerships that place banking locations in under-resourced areas, Enterprise actively seeks out opportunities to make a real impact in our communities.
-This includes supporting affordable housing developments.
+From funding community revitalization projects to strategic partnerships that place financial services support centers in underserved areas, Enterprise actively seeks out opportunities to make a direct impact in our communities.

 Diversity & Inclusion